 Ways To Die While Scuba Diving

-Explore how diving and leading companies require continuous data, preparation, situational awareness, emotional maturity and a willingness to adapt.
+Business leaders and divers both require continuous data, preparation, situational awareness, emotional maturity, and a willingness to adapt to ensure they (and the company) survive.

 Originally published on LinkedIn.